couchbase/docs-operator/listAndDescribe.md

     Port:	8080/TCP
     ...
 ```
-Notice that the deployment resource manages a replicaset, which means it's important to check that the desired number of replicas match the total number of available replicas when describing the operator deployment.
+Notice that the deployment resource manages a ReplicaSet, which means it's important to check that the desired number of replicas match the total number of available replicas when describing the Operator deployment.

-Additional information about the replicasets and pods created by the operator deployment can be described using the deployment name as a label selector
+Additional information about the ReplicaSets and pods created by the operator deployment can be described using the deployment name as a label selector.

 ```console
 # replicasets created by couchbase-operator deployment